furkansarikaya/FS.Transport.AMQP/docs/event-driven.md

 }
 ```

-This comprehensive guide covers all aspects of implementing event-driven architecture with FS.StreamFlow, from basic setup to advanced patterns and best practices.
+This comprehensive guide covers all aspects of implementing event-driven architecture with FS.StreamFlow, from basic setup to advanced patterns and best practices, including the complete event handling system with multiple interfaces, factories, registries, and monitoring capabilities.